jhnlaurence/basic-calculator/README.md

 ![image](https://github.com/jhnlaurence/basic-calculator/assets/76924425/511a92fd-36e0-401e-8671-5ddfa9f8c454)

 Created in complying for the Front End Libraries Certificate in FreeCodeCamp.
-A proof of the knkowledge I gauned in the courseware/module.
+A proof of the knowledge I gained in the courseware/module.